kamalmarhubi/dotfiles-nvim/.local/share/nvim/site/pack/lsp/start/nvim-lspconfig/CONFIG.md

   Default: `"never"`

   Whether to automatically open DevTools at the start of a debug session\.
+If embedded DevTools is enabled\, this will launch the Widget Inspector embedded for Flutter projects\, or launch DevTools externally in a browser for Dart projects\.

 - **`dart.openTestView`**: `array`